Zaydo123/Zaydo123/README.md

 [Resume](https://zayd.cloud/resume.pdf)
 [LinkedIn](https://www.linkedin.com/in/zayd-alzein)

 Hi, I'm a 19 year old Computer Science student at the University of Illinois at Chicago.
-Currently I am Software Developer at UIC and an incoming Realtime C++ Intern at Cboe Global Markets.
+Currently I am Software Developer at UIC and a Realtime C++ Intern at Cboe Global Markets.
 I have a strong passion for trading and blockchain technology.
 Lastly, I'm also a volunteer SWE for the Quantitative Trading Club at UIC and create trading applications in my freetime.

 ## Skills